izuzanak/uclang/uclang/doc/intro.md

 generated from source strings is not translated to machine code by any sort of JIT compilation.

-Basic data types such are Integers, Floats and Strings are implemented as standard language module, which is treated same way as any C/C++ user modules.
+Basic data types such are Integers, Floats and Strings are implemented in standard module, which is treated same way as any user modules.

-For computationally expensive tasks author of Uclang language prefers C/C++ implementation of algorithms as set of functions or library, and then its integration to Uclang as standalone module.
+For computationally expensive tasks author of Uclang language prefers implementation of algorithms as set of C/C++ functions or library, and then its integration to Uclang as standalone module.
 Such modules can be then effectively glued to each other.
 List of modules so far implemented for language Uclang can be found